hgmnz/heroku-pgupgrade/README.md

     # Remove maintenance mode
     heroku maintenance:off --app <your-app>

+We recommend you leave the original master for a few days, or until your comfortable that the new database is working as expected.
+To remove the old database, simply remove the addon:

+    heroku addons:remove OLD_DATABASE_URL --app <your-app>

 ## THIS IS BETA SOFTWARE

 Thanks for trying it out.
 If you find any issues, please notify us at support@heroku.com